SoftwareAG/c8y-docs/content/release-notes/10-6-0-bundle/10-6-0-documentation.md

 ### Machine learning guide

-The former Predictive Analytics application has been rebranded to **[Cumulocity IoT Machine Learning](/machine-learning/)**.
+The former Predictive Analytics offering has been rebranded to **[Cumulocity IoT Machine Learning](/machine-learning/)**.
 Accordingly, the name of the respective guide has been changed.

 ### Installation and operations guides